fbpx

 • Serving any contractual notice to increase the rent – usually 1-2 months

-• Landlords should ensure the proposed new rent is realistic and aligned with local market rents for comparable properties.
+• The proposed new rent is realistic and aligned with local market rents.
 Significant increases could risk a referral to a rent tribunal.

 • They negotiate with the tenant if they are unhappy with the proposed increase.